 This is my current list, which does change quite frequently.

-Stipa tenuissima – It’s a grass that moves like hair in the wind and you just want to stroke it, and it’s great to show off other plants around it.
+It’s a grass that moves like hair in the breeze and you just want to stroke it (‘pet’ it for my American friends!), and it’s great to show off other plants around it.
 And I think it looks fantastic planted in big bold groups.
+They grow best in full sun and well-drained soil.
+Please note: if you’re in areas like California, it can become invasive.

-Agapanthus – Blue, purple or white flowering varieties are available.
-The flowers last a fair while and semi-evergreen, strap shaped leaves, make this a good plant to have in my book.
+Blue, purple or white flowering varieties are available.
+The flowers last a fair while and semi-evergreen, strap-shaped leaves and overall form, make this a good plant to have in my book.
+They prefer full sun and a free-draining soil but I’ve grown them successfully in quite a heavy clay soil and in dappled light.

-Sedum Purple Emperor – The deep purple foliage and pink flowers is a good combination.
-It’s a good plant to show off other plants around it – the flat topped flowers make a good change of shape (more on this in the next blog post) in the border.
+The deep purple foliage and pink flowers is a good combination.
+It’s a good plant to show off other plants around it – the flat-topped flowers make a good change of shape (more on this in the next blog post) in the border.
+Another one that perfers sun and a well-drained soil to thrive.

 If you’d like ALL the insider tips on exactly how to put plants together to create stunning schemes that look good all year, including a plant database you can sort by plant colour, growing conditions, height, hardiness etc. then take a look at the Plant Design Formula.